marfanr/dotfiles/README.md

 ### Installation

-> To avoid an errors, before starting the installation process, make sure that the ~ /
+> To avoid an errors, before starting the installation process, make sure that on your home
-> .config directory doesn't have the following folders yet, and make sure you're not using any dotfiles
+> directory doesn't have the following folders yet, and make sure you're not using any dotfiles
+>
+> - ~/.config/conky
+> - ~/.config/neofetch
+> - ~/.config dunst
+> - ~/.config/sxhkd
+> - ~/.config/nitrogen
+> - ~/.config/thunar
+> - ~/.config/termite
+> - ~/.config/picom
+> - ~/.themes
+> - ~/.scripts

 __an automatic installation script is being built, for now you can install it manually using the GNU stow __